employee benefits compliance checkup

 Summary of Benefits & Coverage (SBC)

-The plan administrator or issuer must provide a uniform summary of benefits and coverage to participants and beneficiaries in medical insurance upon application for coverage and at renewal.
+The medical insurance plan administrator or issuer must provide a uniform summary of benefits and coverage to participants and beneficiaries upon application for coverage and at renewal.
 Plan administrators and issuers must also provide 60-day advance notice of material changes to the summary that takes place mid-plan year.
-Plans and issuers must begin providing the review to participants and beneficiaries who enroll or re-enroll in plans.
-The SBC is typically created by insurance providers or third-party administrators and distributed by the employer.

-Plan administrators or issuers must provide advice on patient protections and selection of providers whenever the summary plan description (SPD) or similar description of benefits is provided to a participant.
-These provisions relate to the choice of a health care professional and benefits for emergency services.
+All plan administrators or issuers of medical insurance must provide advice on patient protections and selection of providers whenever the summary plan description (SPD) or similar description of benefits is provided to a participant.

-Grandfathered Plan Disclosure/Notice (Only grandfathered plans)
+Grandfathered Plan Disclosure/Notice

 Organizations offering a grandfathered plan are required to provide participants with a special grandfather notice periodically with materials describing plan benefits.
-These types of plans seem to be phasing out, with fewer employers offering grandfathered plans.
+These types of plans seem to be phasing out, however, with fewer employers offering grandfathered plans.

-Mental Health Parity and Addiction Equity Act (MHPAEA) Notice (50+ employees)
+Mental Health Parity and Addiction Equity Act (MHPAEA) Notice

 The MHPAEA applies to group health plans offering mental health and substance use disorder benefits that have 50 or more employees.
 The MHPAEA imposes parity requirements on group health plans that provide benefits for mental health or substance use disorder benefits.
-For example, plans must offer the same access to care and patient costs for mental health and substance use disorder benefits as those that apply to general medical or surgical benefits.

-Health Care Reform – Employee Notice of Exchange (All employers)
+Health Care Reform – Employee Notice of Exchange

-COBRA Notices (20+ employees)
+COBRA Notices

 Under the Consolidated Omnibus Budget Reconciliation Act (COBRA), group health plans sponsored by an employer with at least 20 employees must provide various notices to participants.
 Organizations must provide each covered employee and covered spouse and dependents (if any) with written notice of their individual COBRA continuation coverage rights under the plan.
-These notices must be provided within 90-days of beginning coverage and written in plain language so that the average participant can understand.

 Send an Initial COBRA notice informing participants of COBRA rights and the need for them to notify the employer anytime a special qualifying event occurs — for example, divorce or a child turning 26 years old.

-Send a COBRA Election Notice or Qualifying Event Notice within 14-days of a qualifying event such as termination of employment.
+Send a COBRA Election Notice or Qualifying Event Notice within 14 days of a qualifying event such as termination of employment.

 Other COBRA notices may apply if participants are no longer eligible, are late on a payment, or the employer is terminating the medical plan.